jhauberg/termlike/README.md

 **Not tile-based**

+Because Termlike does not operate on a grid of cells, it cannot take advantage of static elements that do not change from frame to frame (for example, the floor of a dungeon).

-Similarly, Termlike will draw every frame from a blank slate, over and over; there is no concept of only drawing dirty or changed parts of the screen; nor can you control *when* a draw should be committed.
+Instead, Termlike will draw every frame from a blank slate, from the ground up, over and over.
+It has no concept of only drawing dirty or changed parts of the screen.
+This obviously comes at the cost of reduced performance when compared to traditional engines, but in return you get a lot of freedom.

 *This is important to note, as both of these points may be dealbreakers for many roguelike developers.*